The 6 players Liverpool signed with Roberto Firmino – & how they fared

 A serious injury right at the start of Jurgen Klopp’s tenure left some suspecting he would face a real challenge to work his way back into the first-team picture, whether at full-back – where he filled in under Rodgers – or in the central defensive role many expected him to eventually occupy.

-However, the Englishman has overcome that and a number of other injury setbacks to show his quality at Liverpool, coming off the bench in the 2019 Champions League final win and playing the bulk of Liverpool’s games as they won the league title in 2020.
-He’s still just 24 and is on the cusp of his 100th appearance for the club.
+The Englishman overcame that – and a number of other injury setbacks – to show his quality at Liverpool, coming off the bench in the 2019 Champions League final win and playing the bulk of Liverpool’s games as they won the league title in 2020.

 Liverpool have had a knack for picking up a real assortment of goalkeepers on free transfers over the years, and Bogdan is no exception.